• Ideas by Room

 When designing a home interior, most people naturally focus on the areas that receive the most traffic (and fall under the most eyeballs!).
 But neglecting the nooks and crannies of your home design — in this case, the master closet — would be doing your residence a disservice.

 It’s true that few, if any, guests will ever see your closet.
 That doesn’t mean you shouldn’t put as much care and attention into creating the perfect look and layout.
-After all, there’s no better way to start your day than by picking an outfit out of your perfectly organized bedroom closet.
+After all, there’s no better way to start your day than by picking an outfit from your perfectly organized bedroom closet.

 Keep reading for our favorite master bedroom closet ideas that will help you organize and redecorate your most prized possessions.